balena-io-experimental/balenaclone/README.md

 ## Getting Started

 Install & just straight up clone!
 We will prompt you for the information that's what the CLI is for.
+Some prerequisites you need to have:
+1. Need to have Node & NPM installed in your system.
+2. Need to have balenaCLI authenticated with your current account from where you would like to clone applications.

 ```
 npx balenaclone